top of page

 9x12 Celestial Bloom mandala art

-My gallery features a rotating selection of just 20 art pieces available at any given time.
-If a piece speaks to you, be sure to claim it before it returns to the vault: once it's gone, it may not be back for a while.
+My gallery features a rotating selection of pieces..
+If a piece speaks to you, be sure to claim it before someone else does, or it returns to the vault: once it's gone, it may not be back for a while.

 What Clients Are Saying